A model of mesons in finite extra-dimension: Introduction

 \section{Introduction}

-There has been considerable discussion on the possibility of extra spatial dimension since long ago.The idea was born in $1920$'s when Kaluza and Klein[1] for the first time introduced one additional dimension.Later different theories such as ADD[2],RS[3],UED[4]etc were introduced supporting the idea.In recent years,equally interesting research is going on what happens to the ordinary H-atom,when there is more than 3 dimension.The problem of stability of H-atom in a compact space was a subject of research in[6]by Bures and Seigl.They reported that H-atom is stable in extra-finite dimension of size,$R\leq\frac{a_0}{4}$,where,$a_0$ is the Bohr radius.Assuming that,the heavy flavoured mesons have also such stability controlled by the scale of coupling constant,we obtain corresponding QCD Bohr radius,$R_{QCD}\leq \frac{{a_0}\vert_{QCD}}{4}$,where ${a_0}\vert_{QCD}=\frac{3}{16\mu\alpha_s}$,$\alpha_s$ is the strong coupling constant and $\mu$ is the reduced mass of mesons.\\
+There has been considerable discussion on the possibility of extra spatial dimension since long ago.
+The idea was born in $1920$'s when Kaluza and Klein[1] for the first time introduced one additional dimension.
+Later different theories such as ADD[2],RS[3],UED[4]etc were introduced supporting the idea.
+In recent years,equally interesting research is going on what happens to the ordinary H-atom,when there is more than 3 dimension.
+The problem of stability of H-atom in a compact space was a subject of research in[5]by Bures and Seigl.
+They reported that H-atom is stable in extra-finite dimension of size,$R\leq\frac{a_0}{4}$,where,$a_0$ is the Bohr radius.
+Assuming that,the heavy flavoured mesons have also such stability controlled by the scale of coupling constant,we obtain corresponding QCD Bohr radius,$R_{QCD}\leq \frac{{a_0}\vert_{QCD}}{4}$,where ${a_0}\vert_{QCD}=\frac{3}{16\mu\alpha_s}$,$\alpha_s$ is the strong coupling constant and $\mu$ is the reduced mass of mesons.\\

-Recently, a string inspired potential model[5] of mesons has been reported in higher dimension of infinite extent,assumed by us.
-In this work we assume the stability of mesons within their QCD Bohr radii in extra-dimension,and we study the masses of heavy flavoured mesons within this model.
+Recently, a string inspired potential model[6],[7],[8] of mesons has been reported in higher dimension of infinite extent ,by us.
+In this study we re-frame it for finite extra-dimension and study the masses of heavy-flavoured mesons.
+We assume the stability of mesons within their QCD Bohr radii in extra-dimension,and we study the masses of heavy flavoured mesons within this model.
 The additional assumption is that the modification of Coulomb potential in finite extra-dimension in a plausible way.
-Plausible relationship between confinement effect and modified coulomb potential in finite extra-dimension is also suggested.\\ In section.2 we outline the formalism,in section.3 we calculate the masses of Heavy Flavoured mesons in this model without confinement,while section.4 is devoted to numerical analysis.The last section.5 includes conclusion and discussion.
+Plausible relationship between confinement effect and modified coulomb potential in finite extra-dimension is also suggested.\\ In section.2 we outline the formalism,in section.3 we calculate the masses of Heavy Flavoured mesons in this model without confinement,while section.4 is devoted to the Results for masses of heavy flavoured mesons.
+The last section.5 includes conclusion and discussion.